-Attorney Title Opinion
+Attorney Title Opinions

-Applicants must obtain an Attorney Title Opinion for each property proposed for construction or acquisition.
-The Attorney Title Opinion must be signed within the 90 days preceding the final application submission date.
-If easements or other encumbrances exist on the property, the Attorney Title Opinion must list and explain the easements or encumbrances and submit a copy of the deed, easement, and/or other applicable documentation with the final application.
+Applicants must obtain an Attorney Title Opinion (ATO) for each property proposed for construction or acquisition.
+ATOs must be provided within 60 days of a project being selected for funding.
+ATOs submitted for a CMP project should be no older than one year.
+If easements or other encumbrances exist on the property, the ATO must list and explain the easements or encumbrances and submit a copy of the deed, easement, and/or other applicable documentation with the final application.